C2SM/c2sm.github.io/datasets/cordex_fpsconv_data.md

 An overview of which variables are available for which runs can be found [at ETH's polybox](https://www.polybox.ethz.ch/index.php/s/hVYniBtoaneP9Lc).
 More details about the different model runs, such as info about the driving RCM and domains, can be found [under this link](https://docs.google.com/spreadsheets/d/1wrt8Rcquk7dgIumGJeEc06irpkBwZtq_b7Pn3UhiT2g/edit?usp=sharing).

-## Data availability
+## Data Availability
-The data can be found at CSCS: /store/c2sm/c2sme/CH202X/CORDEX-FPSCONV/ALP-3
+The data can be found at CSCS: `/store/c2sm/c2sme/CH202X/CORDEX-FPSCONV/ALP-3`

-And are rsynced to IAC daily to: /net/krypton/hyclimm_nobackup/CORDEX-FPSCONV/ALP-3
+The data is mirrored daily to the IAC via `rsync` to: `/net/krypton/hyclimm_nobackup/CORDEX-FPSCONV/ALP-3`